Section: 300-2

 Fund – The Fund is the high-level classification of the source of funds for a transaction and tracks restrictions and designations.

-Project – A segment of the new Chart of Accounts chart string used in Oracle which tracks ‘a body of financial activity’ with a start date, and in some cases an end date, spanning multiple fiscal years.
+Project – A segment of the Chart of Accounts chart string used in Oracle which tracks ‘a body of financial activity’ with a start date, and in some cases an end date, spanning multiple fiscal years.
 Examples include Sponsored Awards, Capital Projects and other activities.
 In some cases, this segment captures index from old chart of accounts in IFIS.

 Project Portfolio Management Module – The Project Portfolio Management module is a sub-ledger in the Oracle Financial Cloud (OFC) system which manages Projects that are designated as either: Sponsored Research, Capital Construction, or General Projects.
 Each Project in the Project Portfolio Management module is auto-assigned a unique number by the system, and each Project has a distinct set of characteristics identified at the point of setup (including unique Financial Unit association and Project Manager such as Principal Investigator or Administrative Official).
 This number becomes part of the accounting chart string in the General Ledger.